Introduction

 Red Flags Employers Should Watch For

-Not every bankruptcy finding is cause for concern.
+Not every bankruptcy background check finding is cause for concern.
 However, certain patterns or details may raise legitimate red flags:

 Recent Filings: A bankruptcy declared in the past year or two may suggest ongoing financial stress.